Java programmer expert

 Keksy: 0.8

-Lambda expressions are a great functionality in the Java programming language.
-Using them can make the whole job easier and faster.
-In addition, they clarify the code and open up new possibilities.
-Lambda has been part of Java since Java 8.
+Lambda expressions are a great feature of the Java programming language.
+Using them can make your work easier and faster.
+They also make code cleaner and open up new possibilities.
+Lambda is part of Java since Java 8.
 So if you’re running an older version, it’s worth thinking about upgrading.

-We have prepared files with the mentioned Java Lambda examples for you, which you can run directly in Java.
+We have prepared files with the above Java Lambda examples that you can run directly in Java.
 Download the code here.